 Insulin has a bad rap.
 The very mention of it evokes fear and loathing in many people.
-This is certainly understandable, since no one likes to be poked with needles (researchers are working on inhalable and pill versions, but have not yet been able to perfect those methods sufficiently for FDA approval).
+This is certainly understandable, since no one likes to be poked with needles (pill versions haven't been perfected, although we now have an inhalable insulin option).
 Also, who hasn’t heard about Great Aunt Betty or some other relative who was put on insulin “at the end,” just before they were hospitalized, went blind or even passed away?

 Type 1 diabetics require insulin to stay alive, so it’s seen as a “necessary evil.”
 For type 2 diabetics, doctors used to consider insulin to be a “last resort” therapy.
 But not anymore.
 They’re beginning to start treating many type 2 diabetics with insulin sooner, because it is simply the best available medicine.

 Insulin is actually a simple medicine, complicated by common misperceptions.
 It is one of only a few medications that are completely natural.
 That is, this “medication” is exactly the same substance as the insulin humans already have present in their bodies, circulating in their blood.
 It very effectively brings your blood glucose (BG) levels down into a “normal,” non-diabetic range, so that you can avoid the long-term damages of diabetes, and also feel better on a regular basis.
 (Too-high blood glucose over time causes both long-term damage like blindness and kidney disease, but also daily issues like fatigue, irritability, blurred vision, dry mouth, itchy skin, poor wound healing and more).
 Taking insulin to keep your BG levels in check will do away will all that.